SergeyMakeev/z8/README.md

 For example: instruction `mov r0, 0` copies 0 into register r0

-Another useful instruction called `add` which means addition. `add` instruction can sum two general purpose registers or register and constant and put results back into a register.
+Another useful instruction called `add` which means addition. `add` instruction can sum two general purpose registers or register and constant and put the result back into a register.

 Syntax: